This page describes CAAPR, the Combined

 Most Americans pronounce words which in RP are pronounced with the /e@/ diphthong with a simple /E/, normally written in CAAPR as 'e'.
 Examples of such words are <fair>, <Mary>, <spare>, <bear> and <their>.
 American CAAPR represents the combination /Er/ with 'ër' when the regular spelling uses one of the forms listed in the table above.

-Americans pronounce words
+Most Americans pronounce words which

-in CAAPR as 'i'.
+normally written in CAAPR as 'i'.
 Examples of such words are

-<beer>, <serious>, <here> and
+<fear>, <beer>, <serious>, <here> and

-American CAAPR represents the combination /Ir/ with 'ïr' when
+<pierce>.
+American CAAPR represents the combination

-regular spelling uses one of the forms listed in the table above.
+listed in the table above.

 Most Americans pronounce words which in RP use the short o vowel /Q/ with /A:/, normally written in CAAPR as 'A'.
 Examples of such words as <stop>, <qualify>, <wander> and <entree>.
 American CAAPR represents /A:/ with 'o' when the regular spelling has one of the forms listed in the table above.